Which certifications do employers value most? We analyzed 6,664 deduplicated Linux job postings to reveal certification trends.

 The most common skills that appear alongside each certification.
 Build these skill combos for maximum marketability.

-What does the data tell us about certification trends in Q1 2026?
+What does the data tell us about certification trends in Q2 2026?

-247 of 1,675 deduplicated jobs explicitly mention certifications.
-Demand is concentrated in security and sysadmin roles — many technical tracks rely more on skills than credentials.
+823 of 6,664 deduplicated jobs explicitly mention a certification.
+Demand concentrates in security and networking roles — many technical tracks rely more on skills than credentials.

 Deduplication: Jobs deduplicated by (title, normalized company).
-For no-company postings, by (title, state).
+For postings without a company, by (title, country).
 Only the earliest occurrence per quarter is kept.

 Skills vs certifications: Skills (technologies, tools, languages) and certifications (formal credentials) are tracked in separate tables for cleaner analysis.